KxSystems/docs/docs/cloud/aws/index.md

 date: June 2021
 authors: Eric Corcoran, Ferenc Bodon
 ---
-# :kx-brands-aws-cloud:<br>Reference architecture for AWS
+# Reference architecture for AWS

-Kdb+ is the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system for timeseries analysis.
-Kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.
+kdb+ is the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system for timeseries analysis. kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.

 KX customers can lift and shift their kdb+ plants to the cloud and exploit virtual machines (VM) with storage.
 This is the classic approach that relies on the existing license.
 To benefit more from the cloud technology we recommend migrating to KX Insights.

-!!! summary "KX Insights"
+!!! summary "kdb Insights"

     ![Microservices](../../img/microservice_icon.png){: style="float:left; margin:0 2em 2em 0; max-width:20%"}

-    [KX Insights](https://code.kx.com/insights/) provides a range of tools to build, manage and deploy kdb+ applications in the cloud.
+    [kdb Insights](https://code.kx.com/insights/) provides a range of tools to build, manage and deploy kdb+ applications in the cloud.
 It supports interfaces for deployment and common ‘Devops‘ orchestration tools such as Docker, Kubernetes, Helm, etc. It supports integrations with major cloud logging services.
-It provides a kdb+ native REST client, Kurl, to authenticate and interface with other cloud services.
-KX Insights also provides kdb+ native support for reading from cloud storage, and a packaging utility, QPacker to build and deploy kdb+ applications to the cloud.
-By taking advantage of KX Insights suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on Google Cloud.
+It provides a kdb+ native REST client, Kurl, to authenticate and interface with other cloud services. kdb Insights also provides kdb+ native support for reading from cloud storage, and a packaging utility, QPacker to build and deploy kdb+ applications to the cloud.
+By taking advantage of the kdb Insights suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on Google Cloud.

     Deployment:

-    -   [QPacker](https://code.kx.com/insights/cloud-edition/qpacker/quickstart/) – A packaging utility that supports q, Python and C libraries
+    -   [QPacker]([https://code.kx.com/insights/cloud-edition/qpacker/quickstart/](https://code.kx.com/insights/1.4/core/qpacker/qpacker.html) – A packaging utility that supports q, Python and C libraries
     <!-- -   [Detailed guide](https://code.kx.com/insights/cloud-edition/kx-core-app-charts/helloworld/) to using Helm and Kubernetes to deploy kdb+ applications to the cloud. -->
     -   Detailed examples of using Helm and Kubernetes to deploy kdb+ applications to the cloud

     Service integration:

-    -   [QLog](https://code.kx.com/insights/cloud-edition/qlog/quickstart/) – Integrations with major cloud logging services
+    -   [QLog]([https://code.kx.com/insights/cloud-edition/qlog/quickstart/](https://code.kx.com/insights/1.4/core/qlog/overview.html) – Integrations with major cloud logging services
-    -   [Kurl](https://code.kx.com/insights/cloud-edition/kurl/quickstart/) – Native kdb+ REST client with authentication to cloud services
+    -   [Kurl]([https://code.kx.com/insights/cloud-edition/kurl/quickstart/](https://code.kx.com/insights/1.4/core/kurl/kurl.html) – Native kdb+ REST client with authentication to cloud services

     Storage:

-    -   [Kdb+ Object Store](https://code.kx.com/insights/cloud-edition/objstor/quickstart/) – Native support for reading and querying cloud object storage
+    -   [kdb+ Object Store]([https://code.kx.com/insights/cloud-edition/objstor/quickstart/](https://code.kx.com/insights/1.4/core/objstor/main.html) – Native support for reading and querying cloud object storage

 ## Architectural components

 The core of a kdb+ tick-capture system is called kdb+tick.
-The [Kdb+tick](../../learn/startingkdb/tick.md) architecture allows the capture, processing, and querying of timeseries data against real-time, streaming and historical data.
+The [kdb+tick](../../learn/startingkdb/tick.md) architecture allows the capture, processing, and querying of timeseries data against real-time, streaming and historical data.

 This reference architecture describes a full solution running kdb+tick within Amazon Web Services (AWS) which consists of these bare-minimum functional components: